Industry

 Product Designer

-Spleck Mobile Check Splitting App
+Spleck Check Splitting

 Overview

+Spleck: Simplify Shared Expenses.
 An 8-week UX design and research project using Adobe Illustrator and Figma.
 Spleck is a P2P payment app that streamlines sharing expenses among friends and family, eliminating the "who owes who" headache.
 This mobile app allows users to effortlessly split restaurant bills, including tax and tip, and facilitates seamless in-app payments.

 Spleck's design is driven by a commitment to user-friendliness, accessibility, and robust security.
 Ensuring a consistent brand identity and compatibility across devices, Spleck offers automated bill splitting, itemized orders, flexible splitting methods, secure in-app payments, streamlined group management, and easy receipt tracking.
 With a focus on accessibility and safety features, I wanted to make sure Spleck stands as a reliable choice for all users.